Lovely Etc.

 Check out all the posts related to the very long bathroom renovation below:

-• How to make a dresser into a bathroom vanity: the nitty gritty
+- How to turn a dresser into a bathroom vanity: what you really need to know

 And don’t forget to check out the rest of the bathroom sources as well as the total budget for the whole renovation start to finish.